willywairagu/willywairagu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on -- Hulkshare Recommendation Algorithm Challenge by ZINDI
+- 🔭 I’m currently working on -- Transport for London Tube Twin project @ ExploreAI
-- 🌱 I’m currently learning about Data Engineering from python, SQL to Big Data tools at Explore Data Science Africa
+- 🌱 I’m currently learning about Data Engineering from python, SQL to Big Data tools at ExploreAI Academy
 - 💬 Ask me about Data Science & Machine Learning using Python, Embedded ML using TinyML and their applications in IoT.
 - 📫 How to reach me: Email: wairaguwilberforce99@gmail.com
 -                     Linkedin: linkedin.com/in/wilberforce-wairagu-20758b144/